-We love OLED TVs here at Real Homes which is why the LG OLED77GX6LA gets our vote for THE best 75 inch TV, and gets a lovely badge to mark the occasion.
+We love OLED TVs here at Real Homes which is why the LG OLED77CX6LA gets our vote for THE best 75-inch TV.
 It's SO much more than just a television and is one which will look amazing from any angle.

 This model offers a uniquely minimalist aesthetic, made possible by OLED’s revolutionary panel technology and ultra-thin form factor.
 The TV mounts flush to the wall akin to a piece of art in a gallery meaning it is the ultimate choice for interior design fanatics.